ElDuderino420/HackerNewsClone/LSDProjectReport.md

     </div>
 </form>
 ```
-An illustration detailing how we used forms to create posts on the fronend https://github.com/ElDuderino420/HackerNewsClone-frontend/blob/master/public/pages/newPost.html
+<i><p>An illustration detailing how we used forms to create posts on the fronend</i></p> https://github.com/ElDuderino420/HackerNewsClone-frontend/blob/master/public/pages/newPost.html

 ```Javascript
 angular.module('haxorNews')